PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-07 18:39:42
+Last updated: 2024-04-07 18:40:15
-Random Quote: Barney: "I cannot stop staring at that girl's face."Ted: "Face, huh?
-That's your weirdest nickname for boobs yet." - Ted Mosby
+Random Quote: Stacey, six kids in five years!
+The woman's basically a ride to the waterpark. - Ted Mosby